almossawi/badarguments/extras/content/posts/main/index.md

 No evidence is offered for why it's more probable than not that the data coming from that country is inaccurate.

-In a tweet from the New York Times, we find the line

-"Amateur investors, **perhaps propelled by a mix of greed and boredom**, are looking to teach Wall Street a lesson."

-No evidence is offered here either to corroborate the insinuation.

 We find that line of reasoning elsewhere too.

 How we talk about a vaccine produced by a country can depend on which country it is and if we like it or not.